lazycoder52/Final-Project/README.md

   - **Demand-Based Model:** Uses a weighted sum of occupancy, queue, traffic, special day, vehicle type, and hour_fraction, with normalization and clamping for smooth, bounded prices.

 - **Simulation:**
-  - Processes data chronologically for each parking lot.
-  - Updates and records prices at every time step.
+  Processes data chronologically for each parking lot, updating and recording prices at every time step.

 - **Visualization:**
-  - Interactive Bokeh plots for each lot, showing price evolution and occupancy trends.
+  Interactive Bokeh plots for each lot, showing price evolution and occupancy trends.

 - **Export:**
-  - Saves simulation results to CSV files for further analysis.
+  Saves simulation results to CSV files for further analysis.

 - **(Optional) Real-Time Streaming:**
-  - Pathway integration for true real-time data ingestion and continuous price prediction.
+  Pathway integration for true real-time data ingestion and continuous price prediction.

-### 5. Detailed Explanation of Project Architecture and Workflow
+## Detailed Explanation of Project Architecture and Workflow

-#### Baseline Linear Model
+### Baseline Linear Model

 - Adjusts price up or down based on occupancy rate.
 - Formula:
   $$ P_{t+1} = P_t + \alpha \cdot (\text{Occupancy}/\text{Capacity} - 0.5) $$
 - Price is clamped between 0.5× and 2× the base price.

-#### Demand-Based Model
+### Demand-Based Model

 - Computes a weighted sum of:
   - Occupancy rate